gabba43/PiratePC/README.md

 CLI only - running in a Tmux terminal via SSH or locally.

 **I'll soon add an installation script that does all the work below automatically on Debian/Ubuntu based systems.**
+For a more sophisticated sound processing, check this project or use LADSPA plugins in FFmpeg: https://github.com/radiopushka/VostokRadio

  Features:
 - Tmux terminal that runs in the background so that the SSH connection can be closed (reconnecting to the terminal possible)